Anthonyzou/481/asn1/README.md

-To generate make files run
+To generate make file run
 `cmake .`

 Then run
 `make asn1`
-or
+or to run a simple built in sort algorithm.
 `make asn1test`